 Key elements of a St. Cloud State education are:

-Minnesota's second-largest university is located on 100-acres about an hour northwest of Minneapolis and St. Paul, along the oak-crowned west bank of the Mississippi River.
+The 100-acre St. Cloud State campus is about an hour northwest of Minneapolis and St. Paul, along the oak-crowned west bank of the Mississippi River.

-Our Huskies play NCAA Division I men's and women's hockey in the Western Collegiate Hockey Association.
-We have nine men's teams and 10 women's teams competing at the NCAA Division II level in the Northern Sun Intercollegiate Conference.
+Our Huskies have nine men's teams and 10 women's teams competing at the NCAA Division II level in the Northern Sun Intercollegiate Conference.
+Women's Huskies Hockey plays NCAA Division I in the Western Collegiate Hockey Association.
+Men's Huskies Hockey plays Division I in the National Collegiate Hockey Conference.

 A college education goes beyond the world of the classroom.
 Enjoy more than 250 student organizations in the arts, language and culture, politics and social concerns, honoraries, academic, religious and spiritual, service, recreational sports, student government, fraternities and sororities to help you meet new friends, develop leadership skills, stay fit, and have fun.